 Exploring Franchising?
-We are Here to Help
+We're Here to Help

 At Trapeze we have been involved with the franchised model since day one.
-Having worked closely with both London and Singapore on the implementation of the only full franchised models of their kind in the world, we intimately understand the processes that must be implemented and challenges which can be expected.
+Having worked closely with both London and Singapore on the implementation of the only full franchised models of their kind in the world, and with the work we are currently doing with NTA in Ireland to deliver their franchising model, we intimately understand the processes that must be implemented and challenges which can be expected.

-Additionally, if you require support with determining which flavour of franchising is right for you, we can help with a feasibility study taking into account the full range of factors and lessons learnt from similar projects successfully delivered all over the world.
+Additionally, if you require support with determining which flavour of franchising is right for you, we can help with a feasibility study considering the full range of factors and lessons learnt from similar projects successfully delivered all over the world.

 For public transport this remains a challenging time with an uncertain future, but with the right model and technology we can succeed together.
-Trapeze has been on this franchising movement from the start and we will continue tomorrow and beyond.
+Trapeze has been on this franchising movement from the start, and we will continue tomorrow and beyond.